 I remember when I first set this website up over on Blogger (I know) – it was meant as a bit of a testing ground for my writing and not much else.
 I think, like most of the other ventures in my life, I wanted to hedge my bets slightly when it came to writing as my real self.
 Test the waters, see how it goes, evaporate it without a trace if it looked like it was failing – that’s me in a nutshell.

 As time has passed though, I’ve realised that I actually do want to make something of my writing work.
-When I was younger, I imagined myself one day working at a newspaper or TV station as a journalist or broadcaster.
+When I was younger, I imagined myself one day working at a newspaper or magazine as a journalist or creative writer of some sort.
 I imagined it so often, yet never took the actual steps to make it happen.
 I think I was like so many of my generation, in that we just didn’t know what to expect from life and weren’t given the right guidance to help us realise that we needed to make life happen for ourselves.

 So instead of following my journalistic

 I carried on from studying languages, into a natural progression towards linguistics, and then into teaching.
-I loved my work…to a point, but there’s always been a desire in my heart to become that writer, that broadcaster, the journalist I wanted to become when I was a little girl.
+I loved my work…to a point, but there’s always been a desire in my heart to become that writer and creator I wanted to become when I was a little girl.

 It’s fair to say that this lifestyle of jack-of-all-trades has been a struggle to maintain at times.
-Which is why at this point in my life I’m finding myself looking into doing a qualification in journalism, so that I can fine tune my skills and perhaps apply for the role I’ve always wanted.
+Which is why at this point in my life I’m finding myself looking into doing a qualification in narrative or creative writing, so that I can fine-tune my skills and perhaps apply for the role I’ve always wanted.

 This year, I’ll set myself some writing goals, in the spirit of motivation and productivity and all that.